Probing high scale seesaw and PBH generated dark matter via gravitational waves with multiple tilts: Introduction

-This paper is organised as follows.
-In section \ref{sec1}, we briefly discuss our setup followed by discussion of dark matter relic from PBH in section \ref{sec2}.
-In section \ref{sec3}, we discuss the details of gravitational wave spectrum generated by cosmic strings and subsequent spectral breaks due to PBH and diluter domination for different DM masses.
-Finally, we conclude in section \ref{sec4}.
+This paper is organized as follows.
+In section \ref{sec1}, we briefly discuss our setup followed by a discussion of dark matter relic from PBH in section \ref{sec2}.
+In section \ref{sec3}, we discuss the details of the gravitational wave spectrum generated by cosmic strings and subsequent spectral breaks due to PBH and diluter domination for different DM masses.
+In section \ref{sec4}, we discuss briefly the gravitational waves generated from PBH density fluctuations.
+Finally, we conclude in section \ref{sec5}.